-Dow futures rise on Disney, vaccine optimism
+Stocks rally led by Disney and Cisco

 ECONOMIC DATA

 As for economic data, the Producer Price Index rose 0.5% year-over-year slightly higher than estimates tracked by Refinitiv.
-Excluding volatile food and energy prices rose 1.1% year-over-year.
+Excluding the volatile food and energy component, prices rose 1.1% year-over-year.

-In other reports, the University of Michigan’s preliminary index of consumer sentiment for November is due at 10 AM ET.
-It’s expected to inch up to 82.0 from October’s final reading of 81.8, which was the highest since March.
+In other reports, the University of Michigan’s preliminary index of consumer sentiment for November is due at 10 a.m.
+EST. It’s expected to inch up to 82.0 from October’s final reading of 81.8, which was the highest since March.
 This represents a real-time sentiment picture vs. other lagging indicators.